indigoparadox/maug/README.md

 | DEBUG\_LOG        | If defined, debug will be output to LOG\_FILE\_NAME.    |
 | ANCIENT\_C        | Use static functions where vararg macros unsupported.   |

+## MVFS

+The maug virtual filesystem is a "special case" file API available on platforms that may have lots of RAM but no supported filesystem.
+It allows for the compiling of resources into programs.

+To use MVFS, an MVFS target must be specified in the program's Makefile, for example like `$(eval $(call MVFS,$(ASSET_FILES) $(BITMAP_FILES)))`.
+Then, `FORCE_MVFS` must be set to `1` in the Makefile before the targets that use it are called (i.e. every `$(eval $(call TARGET))` statement that comes after the first `FORCE_MVFS` statement in the Makefile will use the MVFS).

+MVFS is not supported on platforms like 16-bit DOS or Windows 3.x, as these platforms are restricted to very tiny segments that make it too problematic.

 ## Troubleshooting

 ### size of segment x exceeds 64k by y bytes